Where are the flights going?

 The providers are required to regularly report on their operations, prices and goods carried, and will be monitored by the Ministry of Transport

 How will the Government monitor the effectiveness of these flights, and the IAFC scheme?

 We have a monitoring programme which will focus on the positive (and potential negative) effects of the scheme on the airfreight market, and we will adjust the scheme accordingly.
 Our intention is to exit the scheme once the international airfreight market stabilises according to agreed criteria.

 If the other part of the aviation assistance package does not use the entire amount allocated to it, can the surplus be used here?

 The Government is closely monitoring the international airfreight market, and will respond based on how the COVID-19 crisis evolves over time.
 As the market recovers, it will reassess the need for ongoing funding.

 Are these support measures consistent with New Zealand’s international trade obligations or our policy to oppose subsidies?

-The Covid-19 pandemic is an extra-ordinary set of circumstances.
+The COVID-19 pandemic is an extra-ordinary set of circumstances.
 International air-freight capacity has collapsed, putting at risk the ability to import and export critical products such as essential medical supplies.
 A number of other governments are, like New Zealand, stepping in temporarily to help maintain some air freight capacity.
-New Zealand’s scheme uses a robust market-led approach, requires importers and exporters to pay for their freight on a commercial basis, and aims to help the sector recover as quickly as possible.
+New Zealand’s scheme uses a robust market-led approach, requires importers and exporters to pay for their freight through ordinary commercial channels, and aims to help the sector recover as quickly as possible.